Zinc is an essential micronutrient that plays an important role in health.

 Therefore, to prevent zinc deficiency in children, parents need to pay attention to choosing foods rich in zinc right from pregnancy, after birth and throughout the process of raising children.
 Parents need to breastfeed their children.
 Do not wean before 12 months.

 During the weaning period, children need to eat a full and varied diet, especially foods of animal origin such as meat, fish, eggs, milk, and seafood.
-Attention should be paid to food hygiene and safety practices, using fresh foods, ensuring vitamins and minerals.
+It is necessary to pay attention to food hygiene and safety practices, use fresh foods, and ensure vitamins and minerals.

 In addition, children with diarrhea and infections need to be examined and treated early.
 The treatment process requires attention to a zinc-rich diet, especially when suffering from infections and diarrhea.

-Prevent malnutrition in children, if necessary, take your child to see a doctor for guidance on care or zinc supplements.
-Parents should absolutely not arbitrarily buy functional foods or preparations for their children to drink, leading to incorrect or excess dosages, which is not good for the child's health.
+Prevent malnutrition in children causing malnutrition, if necessary, take your child to see a doctor for guidance on care or prescription of zinc supplements.
+Parents should absolutely not arbitrarily buy functional foods or preparations for children to drink, leading to incorrect or excess dosage, which is not good for children's health.

 According to Health and Life